dblock/ruby-enum/README.md

 If you want to make sure that you cover all cases in a case stament, you can use the exhaustive case matcher: `Ruby::Enum::Case`.
 It will raise an error if a case/enum value is not handled, or if a value is specified that's not part of the enum.
 This is inspired by the [Rust Pattern Syntax](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html).
 If multiple cases match, all matches are being executed.
 The return value is the value from the matched case, or an array of return values if multiple cases matched.

-> NOTE: This will add checks at runtime which might lead to slightly worse performance.
+> NOTE: This will add checks at runtime which might lead to worse performance.
+See [benchmarks](#benchmarks).

 > NOTE: `:else` is a reserved keyword if you want to use `Ruby::Enum::Case`.